aagarwal17/NLPDisasterTweets/Code/README.md

 - `Evaluation.ipynb` - Old file for carrying evaluation metrics of BERT model.
 To be deleted.

-- `tokenization.py` - tokenization code from TensorFlow on [GitHub]
+- `tokenization.py` - tokenization code from TensorFlow on [GitHub](https://github.com/tensorflow/models/blob/master/official/nlp/tools/tokenization.py).
-(https://github.com/tensorflow/models/blob/master/official/nlp/tools/tokenization.py).
 Tokenization is used in natural language processing to split paragraphs and sentences into smaller units that can be more easily assigned meaning.
 Done using FullTokenizer class from tensorflow/models/official/nlp/bert/tokenization.py

-- `bertModel.py` - Using an implementation of [BERT]
-(https://tfhub.dev/tensorflow/bert_en_uncased_L-12_H-768_A-12/1) from TensorFlow Models: tensorflow/models/official/nlp/bert.
+- `bertModel.py` - Using an implementation of [BERT](https://tfhub.dev/tensorflow/bert_en_uncased_L-12_H-768_A-12/1) from TensorFlow Models: tensorflow/models/official/nlp/bert.
 Bidirectional Encoder Representations from Transformers is a family of masked-language models which is used to help computers understand the meaning of ambiguous language in text by using surrounding text to establish context